 *In a campaign these individuals are highly secretive often operating incognito and employing methods of subterfuge.
 They commonly possess magical equipment or spells that give them advantages in knowledge (ie ESP/detect evil) and in defence (ie protection/escape).
 Often young but experienced thieves (2nd to 3rd level) with exceptional skills are recruited for 'Jedi' training.
+Individuals that are trained in the Katana are taught using straight bladed varieties.
 The God of these characters is the neutral (good) Vangelis.
 Usually 2 to 3 such individuals work together with none being less than 2nd level in experience.

 Character Death Tolls: